ropensci/bowerbird/README.md

 ### Example 3: an Earthdata source

-The [Earthdata system](https://earthdata.nasa.gov/) is NASA's data management system and home to a vast range of Earth science data from satellites, aircraft, field measurements, and other sources.
+The [Earthdata system](https://earthdata.nasa.gov/) is one of NASA's data management systems and home to a vast range of Earth science data from satellites, aircraft, field measurements, and other sources.
 Say you had a rummage through their [data catalogue](https://search.earthdata.nasa.gov/) and found yourself wanting a copy of [Sea Ice Trends and Climatologies from SMMR and SSM/I-SSMIS](http://doi.org/10.5067/EYICLBOAAJOU).
-How would you go about setting this up with bowerbird?

 Data sources served through the Earthdata system require users to have an Earthdata account, and to log in with their credential when downloading data.
 Bowerbird's `bb_handler_earthdata` function eases some of the hassle involved with these Earthdata sources.